 - Be careful when approached to buy drugs from locals.
 Not only are drugs illegal in Thailand, but sometimes sellers work in pairs with police officers who will then relieve you of the drugs and your money! (in the form of a bribe)

-- Always look at a room before you check in.
+- Try to look at a room before you check in.
 Only pay for the first day, then renew later if it turns out to be OK.
 In the islands, check the beach at different times; you may have been checking in during high tide which would hide an unpleasant rocky sea floor.

 - Cheap international calls can be made via Skype from internet cafes.
 WhatsApp is another useful app for making free calls.
 (See more about calling home from abroad).